harika-panuganty/ML-Data-Cleaning/README.md

 # ML-Data-Cleaning

-This weekly project involved cleaning and formatting data for three Kaggle datasets:
+This weekly project involved cleaning and formatting data for three Kaggle datasets in R:

 1. A large patient readmission dataset https://inclass.kaggle.com/c/predicting-30-day-hospital-readmissions (challenges included an imbalanced dataset with messy data and missing values)
 a) Creating and filling out Table 1